kredati/cin301y22/syllabus.md

 It is possible to modify course assessment due to accessibility reasons.
 I will happily consider doing so.
 That said, this is the sort of thing that will have to be bespoke, and thus negotiated.
 Please talk to me early and often if you require modifications to the coursework.
 Please also see the portion of the syllabus on late work.

 ### Other policies & procedures
+#### Changes to our schedule
+The course schedule is subject to change.
+Any changes to our schedule will be announced at least seven days in advance.

 #### Attendance
 You should come to all the lectures, screenings, and tutorials in CIN301.
 If you have a standing conflict and cannot ever make some portion of the lecture, screening, or tutorial, you should not take this course.
 Please also note that, despite the availability of course materials on Quercus, some course material will only be available in class, especially certain films.
 That said, I do not take attendance of any kind.
 However, you should note that some assessments (tutorial citizenship) do require your attendance and cannot be made up.
 Such assessments allow students to miss several classes without consequence.
 You should **not** email me or your TA with notifications of absence, documentation for excused absences, or similar.